vignesh-cloud-prog/Vignesh_N_U/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby minimal starter
+ Personal website using Gatsby
 </h1>

 ## 🚀 Quick start

-1.  **Create a Gatsby site.**
+1.  **Get ready with our Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.
+    Use the Gatsby CLI to install all dependencies.

     ```shell
-    # create a new Gatsby site using the minimal starter
-    npm init gatsby
+    npm install
     ```

 2.  **Start developing.**